Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Clippers

-Make sure you pull the skin tight and flat to avoid cutting your cat’s skin and try to work as quickly as possible.
+Make sure you pull the skin tight and flat to avoid cutting your cat’s skin and try to work as safely as possible.
 You’ll need to get fairly close to the skin to properly remove the knot, but some knots are very, very close and you’ll need to be extra careful.
 Also, many electric razors tend to heat up while in use, so be careful not to burn your cat’s sensitive skin.

 5. Scissors